Him Shall God Destroy

 “The Lord hath cast off his altar, he hath abhorred his sanctuary, he hath given up into the hand of the enemy the walls of her palaces; they have made a noise in the house of the LORD, as in the day of a solemn feast.
 The LORD hath purposed to destroy the wall of the daughter of Zion: he hath stretched out a line, he hath not withdrawn his hand from destroying: therefore he made the rampart and the wall to lament; they languished together.”
 (Lam 2:7-8)

-Again, other translations make the permissive sense of these passages clearer:
+Again, other translations of verse 7 make the permissive sense of this passage clearer: